Loom Network is an Ethereum sidechain protocol focused on enabling scalable dApps in gaming and social networks.

-Loom Network is an example of a layer 2 scaling solution, partially analogous to the Lightning Network for Bitcoin; it offers increased transaction throughput external to the Ethereum blockchain with optional layer 1 settlement and transfer, for a class of applications (primarily large-scale online games and social apps) that do not require the security guarantees of Ethereum for low-value microtransactions.
+Loom Network is an example of a layer 2 scaling solution, partially analogous to the Lightning Network for Bitcoin; it offers increased transaction throughput external to the Ethereum blockchain with optional layer 1 settlement and transfer, for a class of applications (primarily large-scale online games and social applications) that do not require the security guarantees of Ethereum for low-value microtransactions.
 Individual dAppChains use Plasma-based relays to transfer assets to Ethereum; ERC20 and ERC721-standard tokens can be transacted on one or more sidechains, then ultimately secured by the main Ethereum blockchain.
+Aside from its interoperability with Ethereum, Loom has also built bridges with Binance Chain and Tron, with cross-chain functionality for Bitcoin and Cosmos Network expected in 2020.